 The Cowichan Valley Regional District on southern Vancouver Island is bordered by the Nanaimo and Alberni-Clayoquot Regional Districts to the north and northwest and by the Capital Regional District to the south and east.
 It covers the area between Stuart Channel and Saanich Inlet on the east coast of Vancouver Island and the southern part of the West Coast Trail on the Island's west coast, with Cowichan Lake located in its central region.
-It also includes a number of southern Gulf includina Thetis.
-Penelakut and Valdes.
-The total land Islands. area is 3,473 km2, and the region is home to over 80,000 people, most of whom live along the eastern edge of Vancouver Island.
+It also includes a number of southern Gulf Islands, including Thetis, Penelakut and Valdes.
+Planning jurisdiction for these Islands is under the Islands Trust.
+The total land area is 3,473 km2, and the region is home to over 80,000 people, most of whom live along the eastern edge of Vancouver Island.